FedML-AI/doc.fedml.ai/docs/federate/federated-analytics/overview.md

 }
 ```

-TensorOpera®Federate Federated analytics (FA) is the industrial grade library of cross-silo federated analytics for cross-organization/account analytics.
+ChainOpera®Federate Federated analytics (FA) is the industrial grade library of cross-silo federated analytics for cross-organization/account analytics.
 Researchers and engineers do not need to maintain the complex geo-distributed clusters.
 Essentially, Our MLOps can seamlessly migrate the local development to the real-world edge-cloud deployment without code changes.